 Until 1858, soldiers of the West India Regiments wore similar uniforms to the rest of the British Army.
 But Queen Victoria, impressed by the exotic appearance of the French North African Zouave infantry, instructed them to adopt the elaborate Zouave uniform.

 The uniform was only worn by black soldiers, who were not permitted to rise beyond non-commissioned rank.
-It remained a part of the regiment's Dress Uniform until 1914, and was worn by the band until disbandment.
+It remained a part of the West India Regiment Dress Uniform until 1914, and was worn by the band until disbandment.

 During the 19th century, black recruits were generally perceived as good soldiers.
 But for many white British officers, serving with the West India Regiments was undesirable.
 While fear of tropical diseases played a part, the attitudes of the time also meant that serving with black men was unpopular.